 Springs and rivers are the primary sources of Italian tap water.
 Groundwater contributes to the water supply as well.

-In Rome, for example, more than 90% of water is sourced from springs and rivers, and wells supply a very small percentage of water.
+In Rome, for example, more than 90% of water is sourced from springs and rivers, and wells supply a tiny percentage of water.

 Is It Necessary To Have A Water Filter In Italy?

 Several reports of water contamination have been reported in certain regions of Italy.
 In Lazio for instance, unsafe levels of arsenic and fluoride in drinking water have been detected in the past.

 You are a tourist, and you don’t want to take the risk of falling sick during your tour, so it would be best to get yourself a water filter that removes arsenic.

 If you are a tea drinker, you will want filtered water, as making tea with tap water in Italy doesn’t make for a good cup of tea, but it’s all about your preference.